tareq1988/wp-recaptcha-integration/readme.txt

 - Old style reCaptcha does not work together with **WooCommerce**.

 - In **WooCommerce** the reset password form can not be protected by a captcha.
-Woocommerce does not fire any action in the lost password form, so there is no way for the plugin to hook in To overcome this restriction [I asked for a little change](https://github.com/woothemes/woocommerce/pull/7029) in the official WC repository.
-Sadly it did not make into the WC core.
+Woocommerce does not fire any action in the lost password form, so there is no way for the plugin to hook in.
+  To overcome this restriction [I asked for a little change](https://github.com/woothemes/woocommerce/pull/7786) in the official WC repository.
+Already my second attemt.
+Hopefully it will make it this time.

 - Due to a lack of filters there is no (and as far as one can see, there will never be) support for the **MailPoet** subscription form.